Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Foreign tables are imported into the public schema.
 Use LIMIT TO or EXCEPT to control which tables get imported.

-For catalog-based wrappers (glue_fdw, iceberg_fdw, delta_fdw), the schema import reads the catalog metadata to build table definitions.
+For catalog-based wrappers (glue_fdw, iceberg_fdw, delta_fdw), the import foreign schema command reads catalog metadata to build table definitions.
 For file_fdw, schema import leverages embedded metadata in Parquet and ORC files to infer column names and types.
-Note that partitioned tables are not supported with batch import for file-based sources — you'll need to create those foreign tables manually with PARTITION_BY.
+Create foreign table note: partitioned tables are not supported with batch import for file-based sources — you'll need to create those foreign tables manually with PARTITION_BY.

 When the remote source changes — new columns added, tables created or dropped — re-import to pick up the changes.
 Drop the stale foreign table first, then re-import: